thingsboard/thingsboard.github.io/docs/user-guide/install/windows.md

 Download the installation file [here](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads#windows) and follow the installation instructions.

-Once PostgreSQL is installed you may want to create new user or set password for the main user.
+Once PostgreSQL is installed you may want to create the new user or set the password for the main user.

 {% include templates/create-tb-db.md %}